 The Leica M8 and the Panasonic Lumix DMC-GF3 are two digital cameras that were officially introduced, respectively, in September 2006 and June 2011.
-The M8 is a fixed lens compact, while the GF3 is a rangefinder-style mirrorless.
+The M8 is a rangefinder-style mirrorless, while the GF3 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (M8) and a Four Thirds (GF3) sensor.
 The Leica has a resolution of 10.4 megapixels, whereas the Panasonic provides 12 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.